Economics - comparative advantage is slaver ideology

 (3) but neither this, nor any other clause contained in the Constitution, shall ever be construed to delegate the power to Congress to appropriate money for any internal improvement intended to facilitate commerce; except for the purpose of furnishing lights, beacons, and buoys, and other aids to navigation upon the coasts, and the improvement of harbors and the removing of obstructions in river navigation; in all which cases such duties shall be laid on the navigation facilitated thereby as may be necessary to pay the costs and expenses thereof.

-That passage even has the love of “tolls” that we see in modern Conservatives.
+That passage even has the love of “tolls” still carried on by modern Conservatives.

-Comparative advantage from the colonial side: squeeze wealth from slaves and forbid manufacturing policy because it would impose taxes on the wealthy.
+Comparative advantage from the colonial side consists of squeezing wealth from slaves and forbidding manufacturing policy - because it would impose taxes on the wealthy and disrupt existing lucrative trading patterns.
 Strangely, modern economic doctrine, even in the hands of people who consider themselves liberals has so deeply internalized Ricardo’s propaganda for British economic power that it is widely held, as a matter of principle, that manufacturing policy cannot work.
 This despite the overwhelming historical evidence that it does work.
-In fact, it is the only thing that works if your objective is general prosperity and not just the wealth of a certain class and the success of exploitative trade.
+In fact, manufacturing policy is the only thing that works if your objective is general prosperity and not just the wealth of a certain class and the success of exploitative trade.